 - cholesterol absorption inhibitors, such as ezetimibe (Zetia)

 Some products contain a combination of drugs to help decrease your body’s absorption of cholesterol from foods and reduce your liver’s production of cholesterol.
 One example is a combination of ezetimibe and simvastatin (Vytorin).
-Learn more about the drugs used to treat high cholesterol.

 In some cases, you may be able to lower your cholesterol levels without taking medications.
 For example, it may be enough to eat a nutritious diet, exercise regularly, and avoid smoking tobacco products.

 Some people also claim that certain herbal and nutritional supplements may help lower cholesterol levels.
 For instance, such claims have been made about: